ShaneHarvey/RapMap/report.md

 hits originating from different k-mers in the read.
 This still ignores the part of the transcript that matches with the read before the k-mer.

-QuasiAlignment hits would need to be grouped by the origniating SA interval hit (could use the saved query position or *queryPos.*) Then we can see if the after match alignment can be reused for each alignment in this group buy comparing the saved NIP.
+QuasiAlignment hits would need to be grouped by the originating SA interval hit (could use the saved query position or *queryPos.*) Then we can see if the after match alignment can be reused for each alignment in this group buy comparing the saved NIP.
 This extra management should not be more complex than doing an extra